-- Share any contact details whatsoever with a young person, including social media profiles, or attempt to contact a young person during or after the programme; - Communicate with a young person outside of the given guidelines; - Use any virtual platform other than the one agreed with a Future Frontiers employee; - Invite children to their home, visit children in their own homes; offer a child a lift in a car or meet in any other place other than the designated venue agreed with FF for the coaching sessions - Have any physical contact with a child unless physical contact is required to prevent that child from harm; - Behave in any way mentally, physically or verbally, that could be offensive to a child; - Provide or receive gifts of any form from young people; and ensure they are not open to (or perceived to be open to) improper influence or conduct through the acceptance of such gifts.
+- Share any contact details whatsoever with a young person, including social media profiles, or attempt to contact a young person during or after the programme; - Communicate with a young person outside of the given guidelines (for example on social media), unless permission has been sought by the school through Future Frontiers Transition Managers and signed off by the Safeguarding Lead; - Use any virtual platform other than the one agreed with the Transition Manager; - Invite children to their home, visit children in their own homes or offer a child a lift in a car; - Have any physical contact with a child unless physical contact is required to prevent that child from harm; - Behave in any way mentally, physically or verbally, that could be offensive to a child; - Provide or receive gifts of any form from young people; and ensure they are not open to (or perceived to be open to) improper influence or conduct through the acceptance of such gifts.
 Exceptions may be made for low value gifts (under £50) as long as they are related to the purpose of the programme (e.g. careers related book) and have been signed off by the Transition Manager in writing; are given at the end of the programme and the school is informed - Smoke, drink alcohol, take drugs, or be under the influence of drugs or alcohol in the presence of children. - take any photos on any device.
 Staff must ensure that any images of young people that they take have explicit permission from parents.
 Photos must be hard deleted from any personal devices within 24 hours; and stored securely in line with company data storage policy. - 3.4.
 Where anyone delivers in school premises, they must adhere to the school safeguarding policy.